An Indispensible Uselessness

 As the context of a great thing evolves, so too does its function and its meaning.
-The greatest musical works of our culture start out special, but become extraordinary only through the layering of tens of millions of performances spread of centuries of enormous, violent change.
-Just as great works of art are not dilute by time, but gain potency from repeated performance and reinterpretation, so too must the projects of Still.
+The greatest musical works of our culture start out special, but become extraordinary only through the layering of tens of millions of performances spread over centuries of enormous, violent change.
+Just as great works of art are not diluted by time, but gain potency from repeated performance and reinterpretation, so too must the projects of STILL.

 Our role is like that of the composer of music: creating projects that will be reinterpreted, refined and kept relevant by generations, and which will get ever more potent and precious with time.